 Grooming Tools Every Labradoodle Owner Should Have

 - Comb – When just a puppy, a comb should work just fine.
 We use this stainless steel Poodle comb.
 One side is narrow and the other wide.
 It works great!
 And since it’s metal, it doesn’t create static.

 - Brush – We use a Furminator® slicker brush.

 - De-Matting Comb – Mats and tangles are bound to happen at some point in your pup’s life.
-And when they do, and the normal comb or brush can’t get them out, you’ll need to bring in the de-matting comb.
+When they do, and the normal comb or brush can’t get them out, you’ll need to bring in the de-matting comb.
 We use this Safari De-Matting Comb.
-(Caution: these have a sharp side to them.
-So you’ll want to make sure you read the instructions so you don’t hurt your pup).
+(Caution: these have a sharp side to them; make sure you read the instructions so you don’t hurt your pup).

 - Detangler – This can be used along with the comb or de-matting comb to help loosen problem tangles and mats.
 We love the Cowboy Magic® Detangler & Shine.
 It’s a little expensive, but it will more than pay for itself in grooming costs and headaches.